-The Born-level $\gamma_t \otimes Z_s$ contribution is up to $\sim 1\%$ and changes from being positive below the $Z$ peak to negative above, reaching the maximal absolute value at about $\pm 1\,$GeV from the peak.
-Radiative corrections, dominated by QED, are sizable, up to $\sim 0.5\%$ (up to $\sim 50\%$ of the Born-level contribution) and change in the opposite way, i.e.\ from negative to positive values when going from below to above the $Z$ peak. \bhlumi\ includes the QED corrections and running-coupling effects for this contribution within the ${\cal O}(\alpha)$ YFS exclusive exponentiation.
-The theoretical uncertainty for this calculation was estimated at $0.090\%$ for LCAL and is used as an initial estimate of the theoretical error for the FCCee luminometry concerning the $\gamma_t \otimes Z_s$ contribution in Table~\ref{tab:lep2fcc}.
+The Born level $\gamma_t \otimes Z_s$ contribution is up to ${\sim}1\%$ and changes from being positive below the Z peak to negative above it, reaching the maximal absolute value at about $\pm 1\UGeV$ from the peak.
+Corrections due to additional photon emission are sizeable, up to ${\sim}0.5\%$. \bhlumi\ includes the QED corrections and running-coupling effects for this contribution within the ${\cal O}(\alpha)$ YFS exclusive exponentiation.
+The theoretical uncertainty for $\gamma_t \otimes Z_s$ was estimated at $0.090\%$ for the LCAL detector and is used as an initial estimate of the theoretical error in Table~\ref{tab:lep2fcc}.